 There are many brands of alkaline batteries available on the market today, but there are several brands out there that just don’t perform well in clocks.
 We recommend using Rayovac or Duracell brand batteries in your battery operated clock.
 Other brands, such as Energizer, have extra plastic coating on the negative end of the battery, which can cause clocks to malfunction or not work properly at all.
 Alkaline batteries are the only type of battery that should be used in clocks.
 Lithium powered or re-chargeable batteries will cause your clock to malfunction, or not function at all.
 Lithium & rechargeable batteries are meant for “high-drain” devices, such as digital cameras, etc. Alkaline batteries are best used in “low-drain devices, which includes clock movements.

 Please let us know and we can email or fax it to you.
 Most, but not all of our movements come with basic instructions that show you how to mount the hardware, mount it in your clock, set the chime options, etc…

-If within 10 days after receipt of your order you are not completely satisfied, return your purchase and we will exchange it or promptly refund your money.
+If, within 10 days after receipt of your order, you are not completely satisfied, return it and we will exchange it or promptly refund your money.
 Please make sure you double check orders before finalizing them.
 We do not refund shipping for items ordered in error.
 We do not accept returned merchandise that has been modified or altered from its original design.